lancewalk87/CLS-Platformer-Game-iOS-App/README.md

 iOS (Swift) platformer game

-All artwork and music belongs to Simply Coding (https://www.simplycoding.org/).
+Game was built and belongs to Simply Coding (https://www.simplycoding.org/).
+Please note this project contains only the game logic, references are not available through this repository.
 Application built for iOS 9, iOS 10 depreciated references have yet to be updated.